Verónica María Ravenna: Career

 She began her sport career when she was eleven years old, after learning about luge while visiting the Whistler Sliding Centre during a school visit.
 In 2014 she suffered a clavicle fracture, which prevented her from joining the Canadian youth team.
 The following year, she received an invitation from the Argentine Luge Federation to represent her birth country in the 2014-2015 world cup hosted in Oberhof, Germany.

 She participated in the 2016 Winter Youth Olympics that took place in Lillehammer, Norway.
 She was the Flag bearer during the closing ceremony.
 She finished in the seventh place and won an Olympic diploma.

 Then she competed in the 2017 FIL World Luge Championships hosted in Innsbruck, Austria, where she finished in 23rd place in the mayors category and the tenth place in Sub 23.
 She also took part in the 2016-2017 and 2017-2018 world cup editions where she finished in the 35th place and 58th place respectively.
-In 2018, he was ranked 25th in the youth world championship held in Altenberg, Germany.
+In 2018, she was ranked 25th in the youth world championship held in Altenberg, Germany.